lantua/HLS/README.md

 HLS operates in rounds.
 In each round, HLS computes the number of bytes that each class can transmit, called its *quota*.
 HLS ensures that the quotas of sibling classes are proportional to their weights.
-For example, if classes *i* and *j* are siblings, with class *i* having double the weight of class *j*, when both classes are backlogged, HLS allocates double the quota to class *i* compared to class *j*.
+For example, if classes `i` and `j` are siblings, with class `i` having double the weight of class `j`, when both classes are backlogged, HLS allocates double the quota to class `i` compared to class `j`.

-The total weights of all active classes (classes that are backlogged at the beginning of the round) and the total maximum packet sizes of active leaf classes determine the amount of quota allocated to each class, which dictates the round size.
+The total weights of all non-root active classes (classes that are backlogged at the beginning of the round) and the total maximum packet sizes of active leaf classes determine the amount of quota allocated to each class, which dictates the round size.
-One can increase the weight of the root class to increase the round size as needed.
-It is recommended that the weight of the root class is set to zero or a small value.

 # Usage